 - 1.1 Neighbourhood Development Plans were introduced by the 2011 Localism Act and are intended to allow communities to shape their own environments.
 Neighbourhood Developments Plans are part of the statutory development plan system when adopted and must be in general conformity with national and local planning policies. - 1.2 The Government's national planning policy is contained in its National Planning Policy Framework (NPPF) March 2012 (as well as other documents, for example Planning Policy Guidance).
 This is the overarching policy, which supports the concept of sustainable development which both plan making and decision taking must adhere to. - 1.3 The Parish of East Meon is located entirely within the South Downs National Park, and, as such, the South Downs National Park Authority is the Local Planning Authority.
 The East Meon Neighbourhood Development Plan must be in general conformity with the East Hampshire Joint Core Strategy June 2014 (JCS), the saved polices of the 2006 East Hants local plan (which is the current development plan for the area) and the adopted Hampshire Minerals and Waste Plan 2013.
-At the same time, the East Meon Neighbourhood Plan must consider the emerging South Downs Local Plan (SDLP), to ensure our plans do not conflict with policies set out in that document.
-This Neighbourhood Development Plan (NDP) can consider issues in significantly more detail and address local issues not covered in the JCS and the emerging South Downs Local Plan. - 1.4 This is the Referendum version of the NDP and incorporates the recommendation made by the Independent Examiner.
+At the same time the East Meon Neighbourhood Plan must consider the emerging South Downs Local Plan (SDLP), to ensure our proposals do not conflict with policies set out in that document.
+This Neighbourhood Development Plan (NDP) can consider issues in significantly more detail and address local issues not covered in the JCS and the emerging South Downs Local Plan. - 1.4 This is the Submission version of the NDP.
 The content of the plan has been drawn from the views of the whole community and is the product of many years' work.
-The Pre-Submission (Regulation 14) and Submission (Regulation 16) consultations allowed the community and statutory bodies to make comments relating to the draft NDP, which were considered by the Qualifying Body.
+The Submission consultation will allow all parties, including the Statutory Bodies, to make further representations on the EMNDP.
+At this stage (Submission) comments will be made on whether the draft Neighbourhood Development Plan meets the Basic Conditions.
+The Pre-Submission (Regulation 14) consultation allowed the community and statutory bodies to make comments relating to the draft NDP, which could be considered by the Qualifying Body.